jbowdre/virtuallypotato/content/posts/2021/snikket-private-xmpp-chat-on-oracle-cloud-free-tier/index.md

 {{% /notice %}}

-Now I just need to transfer archive from one server to the other.
+Now I just need to transfer the archive from one server to the other.
 I've got [Tailscale](https://tailscale.com/)[^11] running on my various cloud servers so that they can talk to each other through a secure WireGuard tunnel (remember [WireGuard](/cloud-based-wireguard-vpn-remote-homelab-access/)?) without having to open any firewall ports between them, and that means I can just use `scp` to transfer the file without any fuss.
 I can even leverage Tailscale's [Magic DNS](https://tailscale.com/kb/1081/magicdns/) feature to avoid worrying with any IPs, just the hostname registered in Tailscale (`chat-oci`):

 ```bash
 scp /home/john/snikket-backup.tar.gz chat-oci:/home/john/